kevnIBM/UCG-Repo/UCG/LivePersonBot/node-agent-sdk-master/README.md

 # Integration with UCG
 # node-agent-sdk

 # Requirements - UCG LivePerson Flow and WCS workspace:
-#
+# Import liveperson-intents.csv into WCS intents and create dialog nodes for each
-#"Transfer Agent" intent - contact-agent-intent.csv
+#. "contact-agent" intent with many sample utterances in the csv
-#    - Dialog node with answer that contians "transfer you to"
+#    - Dialog node with answer that contains "transfer you to" example : "One moment, I’ll transfer you to a $Company claims representative now so they can further assist you"

-#
+#  "watson-join-convo-again" intent with utterance "watson join convo again"
-# "Watson join convo again" intent with utterance "watson join convo again"
+#    - Dialog node with answer - example - "I'm back to answer your questions, what's on your mind?""
-#    - Dialog node with answer - example - ""I'm back to answer your questions, what's on your mind?""
+# -----------------------------------------------------------------------------------------------------
 [![build](https://travis-ci.org/LivePersonInc/node-agent-sdk.svg?branch=master)](https://travis-ci.org/LivePersonInc/node-agent-sdk)
 [![npm version](https://img.shields.io/npm/v/node-agent-sdk.svg)](https://img.shields.io/npm/v/node-agent-sdk)
 [![npm downloads](https://img.shields.io/npm/dm/node-agent-sdk.svg)](https://img.shields.io/npm/dm/node-agent-sdk.svg)